Associate of Criminal Justice Technology: Degree Overview

 These programs can be designed to train students to use computer software programs and devices that aid in crime scene investigations, missing person searches and solving crimes.
 They can obtain the skills to be effective criminal investigators, law enforcement professionals and administrative workers.

 These 2-year programs can also focus on database management, firearm use and safety, self-defense techniques and computer forensic techniques.
 Candidates also develop oral and written communication skills needed in this profession.
 An applicant must typically have a high school diploma or GED for admission.
+Earning an associate's degree in criminal justice technology can lead to various entry-level positions in the field or could prepare students to continue their education at 4-year universities.

 In addition to coursework, students learn from lectures, fieldwork, internships and co-op work experiences.
 Participants are required to complete a variety of courses related to criminal investigations, law enforcement and technology.
 These courses might include: